 Blue Star Donuts, available in Concourse E, is Portland’s other big-name doughnut shop, with flavors like blueberry bourbon basil and passionfruit cacao nib.
 These brioche-dough wonders will make any early morning flight bearable.

 • Flying Elephant’s Delicatessen, a Portland deli and cafe chain, offers weekly specials along with classic and grilled sandwiches, soups, deli salads, and frittata by the pound.
 Elephant’s now has two locations in the airport: One upstairs on the south side of ticketing, as well as a grab-and-go location downstairs by baggage claim.

 - For those seeking a pre-flight coffee, Portland Coffee Roasters has a small spot to pick up a latte or cup of drip.
 Portland Coffee Roasters can be found all over PDX — the roaster operates two more kiosks on the other side of security.

 South Lobby (between Concourse A & B, and C)

-- The popular family-owned Capers Cafe offers a huge menu and multiple daily changing specials.
-Visit for the wine bar, stocked with Oregon and Washington wines.
+- The popular family-owned Capers Cafe offers a huge menu and multiple daily changing specials, including breakfast omelets, sandwiches, and salads.
+The restaurant’s bar is a nice spot to try Oregon and Washington wines during a long layover.